-CONDITIONS THAT MUST BE MET IN ORDER TO OBTAIN WARRANTY COVERAGE
+CONDITIONS THAT MUST BE MET IN ORDER TO OBTAIN WARRANTY

-Warranty coverage is available only to governmental agencies or commercial customers that purchase from a dealer authorized by Mercury Marine to distribute the product in the country in which the sale occurred, and then only after the Mercury Marine specified predelivery inspection process is completed and documented.
-Warranty coverage becomes available upon proper registration of the product.
-Routine maintenance as defined by the Maintenance Schedule, as outlined in the Operation and Maintenance Manual, must be timely performed in order to maintain warranty coverage.
-Mercury Marine reserves the right to make future warranty coverage contingent on proof of proper maintenance.
+COVERAGE: Warranty coverage is available to retail customers that purchase from a Dealer authorized by Mercury Marine to distribute the product in the country in which the sale occurred, or to government agencies with an approved Mercury account, and then only after the Mercury Marine specified predelivery inspection process is completed and documented.
+Warranty coverage becomes available upon proper registration of the product by the authorized dealer.
+Routine maintenance outlined in the Operation and Maintenance Manual must be timely performed in order to maintain warranty coverage.
+Mercury Marine reserves the right to make warranty coverage contingent upon proof of proper maintenance.

-WHAT MERCURY WILL DO

-Mercury's sole and exclusive obligation under this warranty is limited to, at our option, repairing a defective part, replacing such part or parts with new or Mercury Marine certified remanufactured parts, or refunding the purchase price of the Mercury product.
-Mercury reserves the right to improve or modify products from time to time without assuming an obligation to modify products previously manufactured.
+WHAT MERCURY WILL DO: Mercury Marine's sole and exclusive obligation under this warranty is limited to, at our option, repairing a defective part, replacing such part or parts with new or Mercury Marine certified remanufactured parts, or refunding the purchase price of the Mercury Marine product.
+Mercury Marine reserves the right to improve or modify products from time to time without assuming an obligation to modify products previously manufactured.

-HOW TO OBTAIN WARRANTY COVERAGE

-The customer must provide Mercury with a reasonable opportunity to repair, and reasonable access to the product for warranty service.
-Warranty claims shall be made by delivering the product for inspection to a Mercury dealer authorized to service the product.
-If purchaser cannot deliver the product to such a dealer, written notice must be given to Mercury.
-We will then arrange for the inspection and any covered repair.
-Purchaser in that case shall pay for all related transportation charges and/or travel time.
-If the service provided is not covered by this warranty, purchaser shall pay for all related labor and material, and any other expenses associated with that service.
-Purchaser shall not, unless requested by Mercury, ship the product or parts of the product directly to Mercury.
+HOW TO OBTAIN WARRANTY COVERAGE: The customer must provide Mercury Marine with a reasonable opportunity to repair, and reasonable access to the product for warranty service.
+Warranty claims shall be made by delivering the product for inspection to a Mercury Marine dealer authorized to service the product.
+If the purchaser cannot deliver the product to such a dealer, written notice must be given to Mercury Marine.
+Mercury Marine will then arrange for the inspection and any covered repair.
+The purchaser, in that case, shall pay for all related transportation charges and travel time.
+If the service provided is not covered by this warranty, the purchaser shall pay for all related labor and material and any other expenses associated with that service.
+The purchaser shall not, unless requested by Mercury Marine, ship the product or parts of the product directly to Mercury Marine.
 Proof of registered ownership must be presented to the dealer at the time warranty service is requested in order to obtain coverage.